jonahliu0426/student-management/README.md

 GET:
 localhost:8080/api/student -> return all students info

-localhost:8080/api/student/name?name={param1}&age={param2} -> return all students whose name equals to the name specified in param1, and whose age equals to specified in param2 localhost:8080/api/class   -> return all classes info
+localhost:8080/api/student/name?name={param1}&age={param2} -> return all students whose name equals to the name specified in param1, and whose age equals to specified in param2

+localhost:8080/api/class   -> return all classes info

               /api/student/contain_name?name={parameter} -> return all students whose name contains the character specified in the parameter
-              /api/

 POST:
+localhost:8080/api/class/add,
-localhost:8080/api/class/add, in the body bar, select row button, and chenge the format to JSON, next type in  the param key and value in JSON format. for example:
+In the body bar, select row button, and chenge the format to JSON, next type in  the param key and value in JSON format.

+for example:
 {
   "year":2022,
   "number":1
 }

 then click SEND, you should see the class is added to the database, and you can check it by performing a GET method via localhost:8080/api/class.